Hearty maths with calculang ❤️

 August 3, 2023

-Few models I’ve worked on in my life have been lovelier than the ❤️ visual I made for my Twitter followers on Valentines day.
+Certainly among my favorite modelling jobs was the ❤️ visual I made for my Twitter followers on Valentines day.

 The missing interaction is finally below, along with some help about how it works.
 I did my best to choose somewhat self-explanatory input names 🙂